watson-developer-cloud/java-sdk/README.md

 ### Configuring the HTTP client

-The HTTP client can be configured by using the `configureClient()` method on your service object, passing in an `HttpConfigOptions` object.
+The HTTP client can be configured by using the `setProxy()` method on your authenticator and using the `configureClient()` method on your service object, passing in an `HttpConfigOptions` object.
 Currently, the following options are supported:
 - Disabling SSL verification (only do this if you really mean to!) ⚠️
 - Using a proxy (more info here: [OkHTTPClient Proxy authentication how to?](https://stackoverflow.com/a/35567936/456564))
 - Setting HTTP logging verbosity